The astonishing world of nature and its many species is getting more connected around the globe – and you can be part of

-Indeed, in partnership with Discover Life in America, TVA has hosted six BioBlitz events in which the public was invited to participate along with scientists and specialists in daylong biological inventories at locations along its waterways, including Norris, Tellico, Melton Hill, Nickajack, Watts Bar, Douglas, Cherokee, South Holston and Wilson.
+Indeed, in partnership with Discover Life in America, TVA has hosted eleven BioBlitz events in which the public was invited to participate along with scientists and specialists in half day long biological inventories at locations along its waterways, including Norris, Wheeler, Tellico, Melton Hill, Nickajack, Watts Bar, Douglas, Cherokee, South Holston and Wilson.
 As of June 30, 2021, 862 people have uploaded 5,308 observations of 1,378 different species at the eleven sites.
 You can see all of their observations at iNaturalist.org.

-“The BioBlitzes were a great way for us to get a realistic catalog of what’s on our lands to help us better manage and protect them,” explains Tiffany Foster, partnership and educational outreach specialist for TVA Natural Resources.
-“At the same time, they engaged the public in citizen science and ecology in a really fun way.”
+“The BioBlitzes are a great way for us to get a realistic catalog of what’s on our lands to help us better manage and protect them,” explains Melinda Watson, partnership and educational outreach program manager for TVA Natural Resources.
+“At the same time, they engage the public in citizen science and ecology in a really fun way.”

 In fact, iNaturalist was in the news when a beach walker in Santa Barbara, California, uploaded a photo of a seven-foot sunfish that had washed up on the sand.
 A researcher far away in Australia identified the strange-looking creature as a newly-discovered species of sunfish that had never been seen so far north before.

 “Eyes and ears and hands on the ground, half a world away—wow,” she commented.

 Here in the Valley, you can help spot and identify species, too.
-The BioBlitzes have been a fun time to do it, but you don’t have to wait for events to return
+The BioBlitzes are a fun time to do it, but you don’t have to wait for our annual events.